Sam2much96/algoiot/README.md

 # uAlgo-PicoW
-A Firmware sketch for the Raspberry Pico W microcontroller, demonstrating hardware wallet functionalities on the Algorand blockchain
+A Firmware sketch for the Raspberry Pico W microcontroller, demonstrating hardware wallet functionalities for Algorand blockchain on the Raspberry Pico aand Pico W

 - For all information on how to use the project see: https://github.com/GT50-SRL/algoiot/blob/main/doc/AlgoIoT.md